trashcanWolves/trashcanWolvesPorfolio/README.md

 5. Acting (This can maybe go where Creations Section was Originally) (Text Content Gathered)
    1. The Brothers Grimm Spectaculathon Is there a Photo: Are there Section Photos:
-   2. War of the Worlds Is there a Photo: Are there Section Photos:
+   2. War of the Worlds Is there a Photo: Yes Are there Section Photos: There are no section photos for War of the Worlds
-   3. We Will Rock You Is there a Photo: Are there Section Photos:
+   3. We Will Rock You Is there a Photo: Yes Are there Section Photos: No there is not any section photos right now there many be some if we can sort things out with social media but I am not sure if that is even possible.
-6. Video (Text Content Gathered)
+6. Video (Text Content Gathered) Content Sorted
-7. Information Technology (Text Content Gathered)
+7. Information Technology (Text Content Gathered) Content Sorted
-8. Directing (Text Content Gathered)
+8. Directing (Text Content Gathered) Content Sorted
-9. Playwrighting (This page has no text content so text content done)
+9. Playwrighting (This page has no text content so text content done) Content Sorted

 ## Wolves todo